-Table 3: The 5-bit S-box S(x) of Ascon.
+Table 3: The 5-bit S-box $\mathcal{S}(x)$ of Ascon.

 The S-box will typically be implemented in its bitsliced form, with operations performed on the entire 64-bit words.
-Figure 6 illustrates a bitsliced computation of the S-box values.
+Figure 4 illustrates a bitsliced computation of the S-box values.
+This sequence of bitsliced instructions is well-suited for pipelining, as the implementation with five temporary registers t_0, \ldots, t_4 in Figure 5 shows.

-Figure 6: Bitsliced implementation of the 5-bit S-box S(x).
+Figure 4: Bitsliced implementation of the 5-bit S-box $\mathcal{S}(x)$.